7 Tips for Getting Into IT With Zero Experience

 How do you get certified?

 You will first need to study the objectives for the certification exam you want to take.
-You can choose between self-studying or choose from multiple training options such as certification prep programs, in-person training, virtual instructor led training, or online on-demand training.
+You can choose between self-studying or choose from multiple training options such as certification prep programs, in-person training, virtual instructor-led training, or online on-demand training.
 For most individuals with little to no experience, the best option is to take a course taught by an expert with real-world experience so you can ask questions and really understand the topic in depth.

 Once you’ve studied the exam objectives, you’ll want to purchase an exam voucher from the certification vendor store and schedule a date to take your exam.
 This process can vary depending on the certification vendor.
-Some ask you to take the exam from a test taking center such as Pearson Vue and other will allow you to sit the exam online from home.
-Review these tips to help you prepare for your exam day.

 3. Your Degree in Another Field May Be a Huge Asset

-You may be tearing your hair out with regret, wondering why you used all that time in college on a degree that isn't helping you with your quest for a lifelong career.
+You may be tearing your hair out with regret, wondering why you used all that time in college for a degree that isn't helping you with your quest for a lifelong career.
 But don't be too hard on yourself.
 Many employers are more inclined to offer you a job simply because you were able to accomplish the feat of earning a degree.

 Instead of focusing on how your degree may have cost you time and money, focus on the ways that your degree can be applied in moving your life forward into an IT career.
 For example, an IT worker with a literature degree will be more likely to take a creative approach to problem-solving and have superior writing and communication skills.
 A philosophy major has a deeper understanding of logic and a unique way of approaching challenges.
 By casting your degree as an asset, you'll stand out from other applicants who only have computer or tech experience.